What Are Active Buildings?

 - RIBA Plan of Work Checklists for Active Buildings.

-- Active Building project templates and technology showcase.
+- Active Building project templates.

 - And finally, an Active Building process flow diagram.

-In the meantime, check out Joanna’s weekly blog here: https://designingactivebuildings.blog/
+Check out Joanna’s weekly blog here: https://designingactivebuildings.blog/